spiral/docs/docs/en/filters/composite.md

 }
 ```

-You can get access to the nested Filter using class properties:
+Once the request input data is passed through the filter, you can access the filtered data using the properties of the
+filter class.

 ```php
 public function index(ProfileFilter $profile): void